everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 - **getAllSerialNumbers()**

-    Get the list of card serial numbers for which we have keys in Android keystore.
+    Get the list of card serial numbers for which we have keys in iOS keychain.

     *Exemplary response:*